LiphiTC/Twitcher/README.md

 # Twitcher

-Twitcher is a C# library based on [TwitchLib](https://github.com/TwitchLib/TwitchLib) whith some features
+Twitcher is a C# library based on [TwitchLib](https://github.com/TwitchLib/TwitchLib) with some features

 ## Usage